We have been called. Our life is set-apart.

 .
 International Church Partnership coordination : short-term teams, missions education, etc.

 .
-Art lessons
+Art lessons for creative development & emotional processing

 .
 Educational Tutoring